 Frantz, D.[8] proposed a system called FORCE which is a tool to generate images with high accuracy for land use that combines the images from sentinel, Landsat, NANA and ESA.
 The tool is designed to take multiple images and fuse them into one to generate a single image and bands which has high-accuracy data.
 FORCE is a data fusion tool to improve the spatial resolution of land surface images using Landsat and Sentinel ARD.

 In [9] Kocaman.
-S et.al. have studied the image quality and geometric quality of Landsat 7 & 8 where various issues were highlighted in the global database at zoom levels and in the histogram which was further improvised by histogram and other techniques.
-The work presents that the data suffer from the colour difference.
-The study also studies the advantages and disadvantages of the various data sources as shown below.
+S et.al. have studied the image quality and geometric quality of Landsat 7 and 8 where various issues were highlighted in the global database at zoom levels and in the histogram which was further improvised by histogram and other techniques.
+The work highlights that the data suffer from the colour difference.
+The study also studies the advantages and disadvantages of the various data sources as shown in Table 3.

 Table 3.